OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

 or ``set-cluster``.

-We will pass ``--context`` to kubectl commands if you have it configured in the cluster config (above).
+We will pass ``--context`` to kubectl commands if you have it configured in the cluster configuration (above).
 Otherwise, it's assumed that the current context is set out of bounds.

 OIDC Authentication